Dual-comb spectroscopy for the characterization of laboratory flames: Introduction

+Despite their enormous capabilities, implementing and using DC systems remains challenging today.
+Early demonstrations have focused on the near-infrared region, where frequency comb oscillators, such as mode-locked fiber lasers, are more readily available, highlighting the exceptional spectral resolution achievable with DC spectroscopy \cite{PhysRevLett.100.013902, Zolot:12}.
+However, because the absorption features accessible in the near-infrared correspond primarily to weak overtone transitions, obtaining measurable absorbance typically requires either long averaging times or extended effective optical path lengths, commonly realized using multipass cells.
+Moreover, the environmental sensitivity of mode-locked lasers, together with the very low power-per-tooth distributed across their inherently broad bandwidths, complicates their deployment in unsteady, single-pass combustion environments.

+More recently, the emergence of mid-infrared QCLs and Kerr frequency combs has enabled numerous dual-comb implementations in the mid-infrared spectral region \cite{Hugi2012, Wang2013}.
+In this regime, most molecules of interest exhibit strong fundamental vibrational transitions, allowing substantially enhanced sensitivity and facilitating measurements under more representative combustion conditions.
+Nevertheless, limitations remain regarding the precise, flexible control of these comb sources.
+Kerr frequency combs typically generate repetition rates in the tens to hundreds of gigahertz, which are often too coarse to accurately resolve individual absorption lines \cite{PASQUAZI20181}.
+Similarly, although QCL frequency combs provide high optical power in the mid-infrared, they can present challenges in simultaneously achieving robust mutual coherence and flexible tunability \cite{Consolino2019}.
+Consequently, there remains a clear need for an architecture that combines the intrinsic sensitivity of the mid-infrared with reduced stabilization complexity and highly agile, user-defined spectral sampling.

-Despite their enormous capabilities, particularly when operating in the mid-infrared range in order to achieve the associated improvement in sensitivity, implementing and using DC systems is still challenging today.
-This is why most studies using these tools are still carried out in controlled optical laboratory environments.
-Electro-optical (EO) frequency comb generators \cite{Long:14} offer a comparatively simple and robust platform, having slowly but surely matured into remarkable technology, albeit at near-infrared wavelengths.
+In this scenario, Electro-optical (EO) frequency comb generators \cite{Long:14} offer a comparatively simple and robust platform, having slowly but surely matured into remarkable technology, albeit at near-infrared wavelengths.
 This approach provides exceptional control over the comb teeth, supporting octave-spanning bandwidths \cite{Beha:17}, enabling direct dual-comb hyperspectral imaging \cite{Martin-Mateos:20}, and allowing robust, fast, and straightforward implementations for the analysis of one or a limited number of spectral features \cite{Millot2016}.
-By combining EO combs with nonlinear frequency conversion techniques such as difference-frequency generation (DFG), an effective pathway to mid-infrared DC spectroscopy is enabled.
+In this regard, it is also worth highlighting the performance offered by cavity-enhanced DC implementations \cite{SUN2024105662}, which multiply the sensitivity of standard DC systems.
+Furthermore, by combining EO combs with nonlinear frequency conversion techniques such as difference-frequency generation (DFG), an effective pathway to mid-infrared DC spectroscopy is enabled.

 The main objective of this manuscript is to develop a DC optical spectroscopy system with EO generation combined with DFG, together with the configuration and data processing strategies necessary for the characterization of laboratory flames.
 The primary aim of this preliminary study was to analyze unburned fuel.
 To this end, the system was employed to examine various methane ($\mathrm{CH_{4}}$) flames in a McKenna burner.
 This is an application in which, as justified in the final sections of this manuscript, the proposed system has been able to obtain highly relevant information.